 Everyone in costume is welcome to participate in street scrubbing!
 Brooms and buckets are provided.
 Meet at the corner of Franklin and Broadway Streets by US Bank.
 Afternoon street scrubbing begins around 2:20pm, and evening streets scrubbing starts around 8:20pm.
 Plan to arrive 8-10 minutes early to grab your broom and buckets.

 Dance in front of the Tulip Toren all three days of Tulip Time!
-Open to anyone 5th grade through adult.
+Open to anyone 5th grade through adult in wooden shoes and Dutch costume.
 Click here for more information.